 A vulnerability in the web UI feature of Cisco IOS XE Software could allow an authenticated, remote attacker to perform an injection attack against an affected device.
 This vulnerability is due to insufficient input validation.
 An attacker could exploit this vulnerability by sending crafted input to the web UI API.
 A successful exploit could allow the attacker to execute arbitrary commands on the underlying operating system with root privileges.
 To exploit this vulnerability, an attacker must have valid Administrator privileges on the affected device.

-A vulnerability in the CLI of the Cisco StarOS operating system for Cisco ASR 5000 Series routers could allow an authenticated, local attacker to execute arbitrary commands with root privileges on an affected host operating system.
-The vulnerability is due to insufficient validation of user-supplied input.
-An attacker could exploit this vulnerability by injecting malicious command arguments into a vulnerable CLI command.
-A successful exploit could allow the attacker to execute arbitrary commands with root privileges.
-To exploit this vulnerability, the attacker would need to authenticate to the affected system by using valid administrator credentials.
-Cisco Bug IDs: CSCvf93332.
+A vulnerability in the CLI of Cisco Firepower Threat Defense (FTD) Software and Cisco FXOS Software could allow an authenticated, local attacker to execute arbitrary commands on the underlying operating system as root.
+This vulnerability is due to improper input validation for specific CLI commands.
+An attacker could exploit this vulnerability by injecting operating system commands into a legitimate command.
+A successful exploit could allow the attacker to escape the restricted command prompt and execute arbitrary commands on the underlying operating system.
+To successfully exploit this vulnerability, an attacker would need valid Administrator credentials.